PCSX2/pcsx2/ISSUE_TEMPLATE.md

 - **Note**: It's preferred to only report bugs which are present on the [latest development builds](http://pcsx2.net/download/development.html).

+- **Note2**: The new backwards compatibility (psx) mode is in active development.
+Issue reports are too early at this point.

 ***PCSX2 options:***
 ``(For example, Clamping/Rounding, Speedhacks, GameFixes)``